meghandtb/bootcamp/README.md

 - Python 3.8+
 - Terraform
+- Docker
 - AWS credentials configured (`aws configure`)
-- `Ollama` installed and running locally
+- `Ollama` installed and running locally in a docker container

 ### 🪄 Setup using Makefile